int-nk/pico8files/carts/Lava_maker/readme.md

 # Lava Maker
 This is a small demo I made based on a iOS lawn mowing game.
-I made it into a sokoban type game where you have to fill in all the tiles with lava without touching another filled in tile.
+I made it into a puzzle game where you have to fill in all the tiles with lava without touching another filled in tile.
 There's about 12 levels in this demo.